sounak07/backend-engineering/DDIA/chapter_3.md

 #### Materialised view & Data cubes

 In relational databases , we have something called views which basically store queries.
 They are shortcut to writing queries.
 When the view is queried , the underlying query is used to process.
 But materialised view is actually a copy of the query results written in disk which gets updated when the underlying data changes.
+This makes the writes quite expensive which is why not commonly used in OLTP systems

 Data cubes are a way to represent data in 2d space in OLAP systems for quick access for reading queries that are frequently used.
 Its a way to representing precomputed data for performance boost.